If you’re thinking of doing some building work to your house, you may need to seek planning permission.

 Compare home insurance quotes

-Before we get into the nitty gritty of planning permission, here are a few terms to bear in mind.
+Before we get into the ins and outs of planning permission, here are a few terms to bear in mind.

 Principle elevation – This is the front of the house.
 In most houses the principle elevation faces the road - or it’s the part of the house that most members of the public will see.